 Oh yes, of course; and I’m not denying in any way that that is how she may be feeling!
 I just think that having a ‘schoolgirl’ approach all the time can be a bit annoying; there are more important issues in the world to talk about than every single love-story/break-up that one person has.
 Sure, they are legitimate things to sing about; but perhaps at some point there needs to be a maturity where one doesn’t use a song to shout to the world (and the subject) exactly how they feel about the person.
 Oh, that’s alright!
 I think everyone is entitled to their own opinion.
 In the same way that blogs are for the things that we love, they are also for the things we may not like so much. :)

-Anonymous asked: there are songs written by her that aren't love related by the way. :) oh and all you have to do is just not listen to her songs. great idea right
+Anonymous said: there are songs written by her that aren't love related by the way. :) oh and all you have to do is just not listen to her songs. great idea right